FahadAlrashed/Udacity-IP/README.md

 # Udacity-IP
-This is my second project in Udacity nanodegree program and I am happy with the results.
+These are my three projects in Udacity nanodegree program and I am happy with the results.
 It is an adventure game.